willarliss/willarliss.github.io/README.md

 <ul> This project applies reinforcement learning to the task of modularity maximization for community detection on graphs. [[Link]](https://github.com/willarliss/RL-Community-Detection) </ul>

+<a href="https://github.com/willarliss/RL-Community-Detection" target="_blank" rel="noopener noreferrer">LINK</a>

 ### Recursive Iteratively Reweighted Least Squares

-An algorithm to recursively estimate (multinomial) logistic regression coefficients with online/streaming data.
+<ul> An algorithm to recursively estimate (multinomial) logistic regression coefficients with online/streaming data.
 The algorithm, referred to as RIRLS, integrates Recursive Least Squares (RLS) and Iteratively Reweighted Least Squares (IRLS) methods.
-Preliminary experiments suggest that RIRLS converges to IRLS. [[Link]](https://github.com/willarliss/RIRLS)
+Preliminary experiments suggest that RIRLS converges to IRLS. [[Link]](https://github.com/willarliss/RIRLS) </ul>

 ### General Loss Framework

-A package that supports experimentation with custom loss functions for scikit-learn-style estimators.
+<ul> A package that supports experimentation with custom loss functions for scikit-learn-style estimators.
 Users can create estimator with a user-defined loss function and link function.
 The scipy minimization library is used for optimization of the loss.
-The estimator is compatible with scikit-learn (v 1.0.2) functionality. [[Link]](https://github.com/willarliss/GeneralLoss)
+The estimator is compatible with scikit-learn (v 1.0.2) functionality. [[Link]](https://github.com/willarliss/GeneralLoss) </ul>

 ### Stock Trading RL Agent

-A custom stock trading backtesting environment and Deep Q-Network (DQN).
+<ul> A custom stock trading backtesting environment and Deep Q-Network (DQN).
 The DQN agent attempts to profitably manage a small stock portfolio by simulating buy/sell actions.
-Profitability is achieved through a buy-and-hold strategy. [[Link]](https://github.com/willarliss/Trade-Bot)
+Profitability is achieved through a buy-and-hold strategy. [[Link]](https://github.com/willarliss/Trade-Bot) </ul>

 ### Markov Decision Process Tic-Tac-Toe

-A simple tic-tac-toe reinforcement learning environment.
+<ul> A simple tic-tac-toe reinforcement learning environment.
 Tic-tac-toe is framed as a Markov decision process, allowing an agent to interact with the board.
-The agent maintains a dictionary of board states, actions, and outcomes and learns the winning policy through self-play. [[Link]](https://github.com/willarliss/TicTacToe-Learning)
+The agent maintains a dictionary of board states, actions, and outcomes and learns the winning policy through self-play. [[Link]](https://github.com/willarliss/TicTacToe-Learning) </ul>

 ### Markov Chain Text Generator

-An exploration of simple text graphs where each document in a corpus is treated as a Markov chain.
-Functionality for document generation, classification, and clustering is explored. [[Link]](https://github.com/willarliss/MC-Generate)
+<ul> An exploration of simple text graphs where each document in a corpus is treated as a Markov chain.
+Functionality for document generation, classification, and clustering is explored. [[Link]](https://github.com/willarliss/MC-Generate) </ul>

 <!--
 ### Filtering GAM

-Generalized additive model for time series filtering description. [[Link]](https://github.com/willarliss/F-GAM)
+<ul> Generalized additive model for time series filtering description. [[Link]](https://github.com/willarliss/F-GAM) </ul>
 ### Anchoring Vector Machine

-Anchoring vector machine for classification. [[Link]](https://github.com/willarliss?tab=repositories) -->
+<ul> Anchoring vector machine for classification. [[Link]](https://github.com/willarliss?tab=repositories) </ul>
+-->

 ---